rabutler/rabutler.github.io/_drafts/incorporating-static-ggvis-figures-into-a-blog.md

 ---

 ## Why?
-I wanted to get some practice using ggvis, while also sharing my example work.
-While it's easy enought to push a rmarkdown document to something like [RPubs][a], I also wanted to share it on this website.
-So alas, I started working on an example page that would hit on these goals.

-I am now writing this post, as there are not a lot of details out there for how to incorporate static ggvis figures into your website/blog.
+While it's easy enough to push a rmarkdown document to something like [RPubs][a], I wanted to make sure I could share it on this website.
+As I started working on the example page, I did not find a lot of details out there for how to incorporate static ggvis figures into your website/blog.
+So, I thought it would be a nice first post on the blog.

 *Caveats:* I understand that ggvis is still in development mode and should "not be used in production environments".
 However, I anticipate using it more widely in the future, and so I'm gettting a jump start in using it.
 Also, while ggvis is "designed more for data exploration than data presentation", I think it would be nice to remove the interactive features of a plot and use it to display the final results on a website.